-For additional information on the pilot project, and how to contact the PGRs, please see:
+For additional information on the pilot project, and how to contact the PGRs, see Accessing provincial grazing reserves.

 Does this legislation apply to all public lands?

 Alberta has about 100 million acres of public land in total.
-The legislation specifically applies to about five million acres of agricultural land leased for grazing and cultivation.
+The legislation specifically applies to about 5 million acres of agricultural land leased for grazing and cultivation.

 Only a very small amount of this land is located in the forested area of the popular foothills area of the province.
 Forest grazing allotments are not affected by this legislation.